USGS-R/inlmisc/inst/raw/README.md

 MakeTable()
 ```

-Note that this command requires access to [inkscape](https://inkscape.org/)
+Note that this command requires access to [inkscape](https://inkscape.org/) and
-from the command line.
+[svgcleaner](https://github.com/RazrFalcon/svgcleaner) from the command line.